sanjivyash/Network-Simulation/README.md

             (bool): True iff connection is active
         '''

-    def transmit(self, target, sender=None):
+    def transmit(self, sender, header, t):
         '''
         DESC: forward received packet from LAN to receiver
         ARGS:
-            target (str): the host which is the receiver sender (None or Bridge): Bridge from which call was received
+            sender (Bridge or None): the bridge, if any, which sent the packet header (tuple): contains source and destination address t (int): relative time at which packet was forwarded
         RETURN: None
         '''
         # do not send the packet back to sender